decalog, 1st, 2nd, 3rd, 4th, 5th, 6th, 7th, 8th, 9th, 10th

 What does the catechism mean by making any representation of God or of the three Persons?

-This means making a statue or picture of God the Father, Jesus or the Holy Spirit.
+This means making a statue (three dimensional) or picture (two dimensional) of God the Father, Jesus or the Holy Spirit.

-Why did God command the Israelites and us not to make pictures of Him?
+Why did God command the Israelites not to make pictures of Him?

 Because He is a God so transcendent and beyond us that to represent Him in a picture would be to profane Him.
 It would reduce God to the level of a created thing.